 Figure 1.
-Manhattan plot examples for one transcript per species.
-Panel a is an example plot of P-values for all B. cinerea SNP associations to a single B. cinerea transcript, from Bcin01g00170.
-Panel b is an example plot of P-values for all B. cinerea SNP associations to a single A. thaliana transcript, from AT1G01010.
-Dashed line indicates significance at p = 0.01.
+Manhattan plot resulting from GWAS in Botrytis genome.
+Panel a: Log-scaled P-values of SNPs associations to B. cinerea transcript from Bcin06g05580.
+Dashed line indicate significance at p=1.96e-05.
+Panel B: Log-scaled P-values of SNPs associations to A. thaliana transcript from AT2G02780.
+Dashed lines indicate significance at p=2.9e-5.

-Figure 2. cis-diagonal plot comparing B. cinerea gene center to position of top associated SNP, for all 9,284 transcripts mapped to the B. cinerea genome.
-We retained only the SNPs with highest probability (lowest P-value) of significant effect on expression for each transcript.
+Figure 2.
+Distance to top associated SNP shows the absence of cis-diagonal and presence of trans-eQTL hotspots.
 Panel a depicts the single top SNP per transcript.
 Panel b depicts the top 10 SNPs per transcript.
 The 18 B. cinerea chromosomes are delimited by red bars along the x-axis, and positions indicate individual SNPs.
 The y-axis depicts the same chromosome alignment, but positions are the center of each mapped transcript.
 Vertical striping of SNP positions indicates genomic locations of putative trans-eQTL hotspots.

-Figure 3. cis-effect analysis of the botcinic acid biosynthetic gene network.
-Panel a is hierarchical clustering of B. cinerea isolates from SNPs within the botcinic acid biosynthetic gene network.
-Clustering was based on mean linkage (UPGMA), with correlation distance and 1000 bootstrap replications.
-AU P-values are reported in red, BP values in green.
-Edges with high AU values are considered strongly supported by the data, and clustering is drawn according to these edges with AU > 95%.
-Panel b is Violin plots of botcinic acid network-level expression within B. cinerea clusters.
-Isolates are clustered based membership in groups defined by hierarchical clustering of the SNPs within the botcinic acid biosynthesis network.
-Panel c is the gene models of the biosynthetic gene network, with each box delimiting a single gene (including Bcboa1 to Bcboa13 and 5 additional genes) and with the cluster 3 deletion indicated as a triangle.
+Figure 3.
+Analysis of the botcinic acid gene cluster on B. cinerea chromosome 1.
+Panel a is a SNP based hierarchical clustering of B. cinerea isolates.
+The hierarchical clustering was based on mean distance (UPGMA), with 1000 bootstrap replications.
+Red boxes indicate clustering with > 95% confidence.
+Panel b is Violin plots of botcinic acid network-level expression within B. cinerea groups.
+The mean network expression is obtained by converting expression of each gene across the isolates into its corresponding z-score and then averaging across the z-scores.
+Below is the gene model of the gene cluster, with each rainbow colored box delimiting single genes (including Bcboa1 to Bcboa13 and 5 additional genes) and with the cluster 4 major deletion indicated as a triangle.

 Figure 4.
-Manhattan-type plot of GEMMA results of transcriptome-wide B. cinerea and A. thaliana expression phenotypes.
-Panel a is a Manhattan-type plot of the top 1 SNP hit per B. cinerea transcript on Col-0 A. thaliana.
-Panel b is a Manhattan-type plot of the top 1 SNP hit per A. thaliana transcript when infected by B. cinerea.
+Frequency and positions of trans-eQTL hotspots in the B. cinerea genome.
+Panel a is the number of Botrytis transcripts associated to trans-eQTL SNPs aligned along the 18 Botrytis chromosomes (x-axis).
+Panel b is the number of Arabidopsis transcripts associated to cross-species eQTL SNPs aligned along the 18 Botrytis chromosomes (x-axis).

 Figure 5.
-Interspecific hotspot comparison on the B. cinerea genome.
+Cross-species hotspot comparison on the B. cinerea genome.
 For each SNP that is a top hit for one or more transcripts, the number of associated transcripts is counted, across both the B. cinerea transcriptome and the A. thaliana transcriptome.

 Figure 6.
-Genes linked to eQTL hotspots are in virulence and defense co-expression networks.
-Circles along the B. cinerea 18 chromosomes are eQTL hotspots, centered at the gene containing the eQTL and with radius proportional to the number of transcripts linked to this hotspot.
+Genes associated to eQTL hotspots are in virulence and defense co-expression networks.
+Circles along the B. cinerea 18 chromosomes are eQTL hotspots, centered at the gene containing the eQTL and with radius proportional to the number of transcripts associated to this hotspot.
 The gene center is marked with a white dot.
 Hotspots for B. cinerea transcripts are drawn in blue, hotspots for A. thaliana transcripts are drawn in green.
-The network names are based on biological functions from gene ontology analysis of network members, from Figure 4 of Zhang et al. 2018 and Figure 6 of Zhang et al. 2017.
+The network names are based on biological functions from gene ontology analysis of network members, from Figure 4 of Zhang et al. 2019 and Figure 6 of Zhang et al. 2017.
 The A. thaliana networks depicted are the most inclusive of the host-dependent networks, from npr1-1.
 Links between hotspots and co-expression networks are drawn according to the number of genes shared between them.
 Variable line weight represents the percent of hotspot target genes shared with the co-expression network; 1-25% is dashed, 25-50% is dotted, 50-75% is solid, 75-100% is heavy solid.